j4ndo/ecoleta/README.md

 ## :bookmark: About

-O <strong>Ecoleta</strong> is a Web and Mobile application to help people find collection points for recycling in their city or region.
+<strong>Ecoleta</strong> is a Web and Mobile application to help people find collection points for recycling in their city or region.

 <a id="technologies-used"></a>